Home renovations

-House renovation architects in Oxfordshire, the Cotswolds and London.
+Home renovation architects in Oxfordshire, the Cotswolds, London and the Home Counties.

 Every building holds a story, written in timber, stone and brick.
 At Gresford Architects, renovation is about more than renewal — it is about revealing hidden potential.
 From Victorian terraces in Oxford, to farmhouses in the Cotswolds, to townhouses in London, we design renovations that honour a building’s past while preparing it for the future.